caseymeili/Intro-to-biostatistics/README.md

 # Introduction to Biostatistics
 Code written for Intro to Biostatistics (MBIOL 6490) at the University of Utah, Spring 2024.
-Includes lecture notes, in class (TBL) exercises and problem sets
+Includes lecture notes, in-class (TBL) exercises, and problem sets
+If you're taking the class currently, don't be a dummy and plagiarize this code
 * Probability & Probability Distributions (Lecture) and Working with R (TBL)
 * Summary Statistics and Hypothesis Testing (parametric)
 * Hypothesis Testing (non-parametric)